3Dmobileapp/ios-app/README.md

 July 23, 2017
 This is a unfinished project.
 Help contribute to make this happen.

-Description: An mobile app that will work with a reapberry pi to control a 3d printer from anywhere with internet.
+Description: An mobile app that will work with a raspberry pi to control a 3D printer from anywhere with internet.